K. Rajanarayanan: Career

 In 1992, his short story Current was made into a Hindi film entitled Current for the National Film Development Corporation of India.

-In 2003, his short story kidai was made into a Tamil film entitled Oruththi and was screened at the International Film Festival of India.
+In March 2003 (probably), he hosted the Italian anthropologist and Dravidologist Gabriella Eichinger Ferro-Luzzi in his home in Puducherry.
+In November of that year his short story kidai was made into a Tamil film entitled Oruththi and was screened at the International Film Festival of India.

 He was appointed a professor of folklore at Pondicherry University in the 1980s.
 He held the title of Director of Folktales in the university's Documentation and Survey Centre.
 Between 1998 and 2002 he also served in the general council and the advisory board of the Sahitya Akademi.

 He was a recipient of the Sahitya Akademi Award for his novel Gopallapurathu Makkal in 1991.